microsoft/synthetic-data-showcase/README.md

 ### Negative value interpretation

-The pipeline distinguishes 'positive' attribute values that indidicate the presence of specific sensitive data from 'negative' attribute values that indicate the absence of such data.
+The pipeline distinguishes 'positive' attribute values that indicate the presence of specific sensitive data from 'negative' attribute values that indicate the absence of such data.
 By default, the integer zero (`0`) and the empty string (`""`) and not taken into account when creating and counting attribute combinations.
 Any columns where zero values are of interest (and thus sensitive) should be listed in `sensitive_zeros`.
 This pipeline treats such `sensitive_zeros` in the same way as positive values.

 ### Aggregate data generation

 To complement the synthetic microdata, the pipeline also precomputes reportable counts of sensitive records containing all short combinations of attributes.
 The privacy risk with such aggregate data is that small aggregate counts may identify specific groups of individuals, while precise counts may allow the detection of small differences over time.
 The pipeline thus protects the reported aggregate counts by first thresholding the raw count to filter out small values (using `reporting_threshold`), rounding to a fixed precision (using `reporting_precision`), and then thresholding again to remove any below-threshold values created by rounding.

 The `reporting_length` determines the maximum length of attribute combination for which aggregate counts are precomputed and reported.
 In the user interface, this value determines how many attribute value selections a user may make while retaining the ability to compare estimated (synthetic) vs actual values.
 The number of selections is always one less than the `reporting_length`.
 Specifying a `reporting_length` of `-1` indicates that combinations of all lengths should be computed.
-This is not recommended except for small or sparse datasets as the numbe of attribute combinations grows rapidly with their length.
+This is not recommended except for small or sparse datasets as the number of attribute combinations grows rapidly with their length.

 ### Synthetic data generation